learn-co-curriculum/a-react-app-example/README.md

 ## Starting Up a React App

 This lesson has all the necessary parts of a fully working React app.
-To check the app out, fork and clone this lesson onto your computer, navigate into directory, and run:
+To check the app out, fork and clone this lesson onto your computer, navigate into the lesson's directory, and run:

 ```sh
 npm install